 The Mandorla Art Award employs a thematic spiritual inspiration that changes with each exhibition.
 These inspirations are defined by quotations from the Bible and all participating artists are requested to interpret these in their own way.
-The theme for 2014 is ‘Elijah meets God’, taken from 1Kings 19:11b-13.
+In 2016, artists will interpret the theme ‘The Resurrection’ in figurative and abstract form and through various media.

 This national award is open to artists working in all media and artists are invited to submit an application to be considered for this award.
 A selection panel will choose the finalists for the exhibition and an independent judging panel will award the prizes.

 The award features a $25,000 Main Prize, two $5,000 Highly Commended Prizes and a $2,000 People’s Choice Award.

 The Mandorla Art Award 2016 finalists will be showcased in an exhibition held at Linton and Kay Gallery, Perth from 15-24 July 2016.
 Artworks will be available for purchase.

 The 2016 Mandorla Art Award will build on the positive foundation of the past as it looks to the future, embracing the best contemporary artists inspired to create artworks that respond to the award’s religious theme.
 Download full media release (.pdf)

 Our new video features Chairperson Dr. Angela McCarthy, Dom Christopher Power from the New Norcia Monastery and Curator Belinda Cobby talking about the importance of Christian art, the origins and history of the Mandorla Art Award over the last 30 years and how to enter the 2016 award.

 This video includes footage of the 30th anniversary Retrospective Exhibition that was held in New Norcia and our past winners, giving an insight into the high calibre of artist that the Mandorla Art Award attracts.